joelburget/slimlock/README.md

 -	`show_welcome_msg`: whether or not to display SLiM's welcome message.
 1 to show, 0 to disable.
 	-	Default: 0
+-	`tty_lock`: whether or not to allow virtual terminals switching.
+1 to disallow, 0 to allow.
+	-	Default: 1

 Copyright
 ---------